drmikehenry/vimfiles/bundle/fontdetect/README.rst

 At present, the following platforms are supported:

-- Linux (using GTK2 GUI)
+- Linux (using GTK2 or GTK3 GUI)
 - Windows
-- Mac OS X
+- Mac OS X (requires Python integration)

 See documentation in doc/fontdetect.txt for installation instructions.